 We train all sizes, ages, and breeds of dogs.
-In the picture to the right, we have a young Great Dane named Coltrane, and a smooth Coat Fox Terrier named Regan, who is deaf.
+In the first picture, we have a young Great Dane named Coltrane, and a smooth Coat Fox Terrier named Regan, who is deaf.
 Regan is learning hand signals as well as how to work with the distraction of the Great Dane.
 Both dogs are off-leash and are socializing very appropriately.

 Our team at Dog Days believes that there are three main components that owners need to appreciate in order to develop and maintain a healthy and loving relationship with their dog.

 1. Who is Your Dog?

 The first step towards successful training is developing an awareness of your dog.
 For example, is your dog motivated by food, by interacting with other dogs or animals, or with people?
 Do any of these motivations make your dog too-excited, and unable to learn and work once they are “over-threshold”?
 Do any of these stimulus make your dog nervous or reactive?
 Are you able to recognize these signs, and what training strategies to do you employ when these situations arise.